evand-hardspace/chatapp-be/Backlog.md

 # Backlog
-- [ ] 1 Migrate refresh token from jwt to nonsense
+- [ ] 1 Migrate refresh token from jwt to nonce
-- [ ] 2 Added rate limiter based on endpoint
+- [x] 2 Added rate limiter based on endpoint